HARRY: WAKE UP TO RACISM

 BK did not provide a witness statement to the court, nor did he attend the hearings.
 By saying that the outcome was 'in favour of Marie and Darrell' he misunderstood the pyrrhic victory.
 Although a contact order was not granted - because of the parent's uncompromising stance - tellingly their application for costs was dismissed!

 Years earlier MZ had told my step-daughter Kerry (Darrell's sister) that she wanted nothing to do with me.
-No reason for this hostility was given.
-After receiving the letters from BK everything became clear.
+No reason for this enmity was ever given, but after receiving the letters from BK everything became clear.

 To be continued ...